Part II, chapter 4: Persons laid off

 Under the WFAD and related agreements, the home organization pays such costs for persons with a lay-off priority entitlement.

-For more detailed information, please consult the Work Force Adjustment section of the TBS Web site, the WFA appendices of related Collective Agreements, the National Joint Council (NJC) Travel Directive and the Relocation Directive.
+For more detailed information, please consult the WFAD, WFAA and related collective agreements, and the National Joint Council (NJC) Travel Directive and the Relocation Directive.

-C) Related provisions of the directive on career transition for executives (DCTE)
+C) Related provisions of the Directive on Terms and Conditions of Employment for Executives

-Details on the provisions for Executives can be found in the Directive on Career Transition for Executives.
+Details on the provisions for Executives can be found in the Directive on Terms and Conditions of Employment for Executives.

 This Directive is the responsibility of the Employer and all questions concerning its application and interpretation should be directed to TBS.